LeonKwok0/AutomaticCaptureToPDF/README.md

 - run captureFile.py to get the pics
   - rembmer u need to click the pdf when our program tell u at the very first (u only do this once and dont click at the rest progress)
 - run combinePDF.py to get the pdf
+- run addContent.py to add contents for your PDF

 ##### Enjoy ur new pdf